-Interdisciplinary Humanities (HMN) Minor Courses
+Interdisciplinary Humanities (HMN) Minor Core Courses

 The following courses are offered for this minor.
 Not all courses are offered every semester, therefore plan in advance.